|Nutritional Guidelines (per serving)|

 Trim the excess fat from the ribs and remove the membrane from the back of the ribs.
-Cut the ribs into individual ribs.
+Cut the rack into individual ribs.

-Combine the marinade ingredients (soy sauce, dry sherry, hoisin sauce, brown sugar, honey, minced garlic, minced ginger, cider vinegar, sesame oil, chili paste, Chinese five spice powder, and white pepper).
-Reserve about a quarter cup of the marinade to use for basting, keeping it separate from the rest, which you will use for marinating.
+In a small bowl, combine the soy sauce, dry sherry, hoisin sauce, brown sugar, honey, minced garlic, minced ginger, cider vinegar, sesame oil, chili paste, Chinese five-spice powder, and white pepper.
+Reserve about 1/4 cup of this marinade to use for basting.
+The rest will be used to marinate the ribs.

-Place the ribs into a resealable plastic bag.
-You might need to use two or more bags for this.
-Pour the marinade over ribs, making sure they are well coated.
+Place the ribs into a resealable plastic bag (you might need to use two or more bags for this).
+Pour the marinade over the ribs, making sure they are well coated.
 Seal the bags and place the bags into a refrigerator.
 Marinate the ribs for 1 to 4 hours.

-Preheat the grill to medium heat.
+Heat the grill to medium.
 Remove the ribs from the bags and discard the marinade that has been in contact with the raw meat.

-Cook the ribs for 25 to 30 minutes, or until the internal temperature reaches 165 F. Baste with reserved marinade 2 to 3 times throughout the cooking process.
-Make sure to stop basting at least 5 to 8 minutes before ribs are finished cooking.
+Place the ribs on the heated grill grate and cook for 25 to 30 minutes, or until the internal temperature reaches 165 F. Baste with reserved marinade two to three times throughout the cooking process.
+Make sure to stop basting at least 5 to 8 minutes before the ribs are finished cooking.